2inf/RayTracing/README.md

 implement an interval class to manage real-valued intervals with a minimum and a maximum.

 ## 7. Moving Camera Code Into Its Own Class

+consolidate our camera and scene-render code into `camera` class, responsible for two jobs:

+1. Construct and dispatch rays into the world
+2. Use the results of these rays to construct the rendered image.